 - develop more effective processes

 - always take a holistic, systems perspective when addressing a problem

-To achieve these goals, the program includes core courses such as:
+To achieve these goals, the program allows you to deepen your technical/analytics skills through courses such as:

 - Advanced Production Planning and Control

 While providing a strong management foundation through courses such as: